babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

   - If a company wants to specifically sponsor something, we can create separate issues to track.
 This was previously difficult because we had to pay out of pocket, or we had to find a conference on the same week to speak at to help cover expenses.

 ### How you can help!

+If your company would like to **give back** by supporting a fundamental part of JavaScript development and it's future, consider donating to our [Open Collective](https://opencollective.com/babel).
+You can also donate developer time to help maintain the project.

 #### #1 Help Maintain the Project (developer time at work)